CYC Limited – General Conditions of Hire Last updated – January 2019.

 - No Activities are to be undertaken or supervised within 8 hours of a Guest’s or supervisor’s alcohol intake.

-- The use of private or personal recreational sport or fitness equipment (or the like), and or the bringing onto the Facilities of the same by any Client or Guest is NOT permitted without the previous WRITTEN permission of CYC or its authorised agents.
+- The use of private or personal recreational sport or fitness equipment (or the like), and or the bringing onto the Facilities of the same by any Client or Guest is NOT permitted without the previous WRITTEN permission of CYC or its authorized agents.
 Facility management reserves the right to refuse the use of, or to confiscate any equipment it considers to be breaking this condition, or beyond the spirit of this agreement.

 - CYC holds the necessary insurance for public risk and injury for all activities and equipment provided by CYC in accordance with the following recognised industry accreditation standards: Australian Camps Association and/or National Accommodation Recreation and Tourism Accreditation.
 The Client must arrange insurance coverage for private or personal recreational, (refer point 13) sport or fitness equipment or the like, and must produce proof of such coverage before CYC will consider or agree to these activities being undertaken at the Facilities.
 (This is because CYC insurance does not cover risk or injury associated with the use of such equipment).